Nonpoint Source Training Center

 Certification in Erosion Control Practices

-In accordance with Gov. Janet Mills and the Maine Department of Health and Human Services’ recommendations designed to help prevent the spread of Coronavirus Disease (COVID-19), the Maine Department of Environmental Protection’s (Maine DEP) Nonpoint Source Training Center is cancelling training events scheduled through May 1, 2020 for new certification and re-certification in Erosion Control Practices.
+In accordance with Gov. Janet Mills and the Maine Department of Health and Human Services’ recommendations designed to help prevent the spread of Coronavirus Disease (COVID-19), the Maine Department of Environmental Protection’s (Maine DEP) Nonpoint Source Training Centerhas cancelled most training events through the summer of 2020.

 Soil erosion is the leading source of nonpoint source pollution and the use of effective erosion control practices is critical to protecting the quality of Maine waters.
 For this reason, the Maine Legislature passed the State’s Erosion Control Law.
 This Erosion Control Law requires that when disturbing soil, adequate measures must be in place and maintained to prevent the erosion of sediment and soil from a site.